Threats By Text, A Mob Outside The Door: What Health Workers Face In The Ebola Zone

 Karin Huster, a nurse and field coordinator for Ebola with the aid group Doctors Without Borders, says the takeaway is clear: "We need to really change the way we think about Ebola."

 Huster was evacuated from the outbreak zone in March after two Ebola treatment centers run by the aid group were burned to the ground.
-She argues that the extreme distrust of authority in Northeastern Congo has made the usual strategy for combatting Ebola totally counter-productive.
+She argues that the extreme distrust of authority in northeastern Congo has made the usual strategy for combating Ebola totally counterproductive.

-She notes that there are many diseases that threaten lives in Eastern Congo.
+She notes that there are many diseases that threaten lives in eastern Congo.
 Malaria is particularly devastating, for example, and has claimed far more lives than Ebola.
 But right now Ebola is singled out for special treatment outside of regular health clinics in ways that mystify and alienate the local population.

-"Biosafety is still in the forefront — you know bio-security — you know, bio-everything," says Huster.
+"Biosafety is still in the forefront — you know biosecurity — you know, bio-everything," says Huster.

 As soon as a person shows symptoms, workers in hazmat suits whisk them off for testing at a "transit center" surrounded by orange netting.

-A patient who has the disease is sent to a treatment unit that's even more isolated – while teams of foreigners in expensive cars descend on their neighborhood, seeking out anyone who might have been exposed to a patient so they can be vaccinated.
-And if the patient dies the family does not get to take home the body.
+A patient who has the disease is sent to a treatment unit that's even more isolated — while teams of foreigners in expensive cars descend on their neighborhood, seeking out anyone who might have been exposed to a patient so they can be vaccinated.
+And if the patient dies, the family does not get to take home the body.
 Yet another team of people in hazmat suits shows up to bury the deceased.

 The approach makes sense from a purely medical standpoint.
 But in a country with a history of oppression by authorities, it's practically tailor-made to raise suspicion and resistance.